Alexis-Marion/MitoPhy/README.md

 ## 1 Introduction

-MitoPhy is a visual interface written in python 3 for Unix computers dedicated to sequence management and molecular phylogenetics.
+<p align="justify"> MitoPhy is a visual interface written in python 3 for Unix computers dedicated to sequence management and molecular phylogenetics.
 The purpose of MitoPhy is to provide a quick and efficient way to build phylogenies de novo.
 I created the general idea for MitoPhy during my Master's internship in 2022.
 I was asked to build a large phylogeny using mainly mitochondrial genes for more than 350 species.
 No sequences were already available in my lab, so I relied on using NCBI's GENBANK.
 However the task was a bit too overwhelming for me and before this internship, I had no genuine idea of how Genbank works.
 I asked myself several questions such as: what is a "good" sequence: is it a long one, a well-attributed one, or a contamination-free one?
 To make it simple, all of the above.
 But since my time was limited, I could not simply examine each possible gene for each species more than 5200 times and look for these criteria.
 Moreover, with such a large number, human errors can happen easily.
 So I decided to build a pipeline with several programs and scripts, making this task easier.
-Six months after and the first version is complete, with numerous options included and an in-built visual interface.
+Six months after and the first version is complete, with numerous options included and an in-built visual interface. </p>

 Many programs used in MitoPhy were not developed by me, so please cite each of them when used.
 If you have any questions/requests feel free to ask me at my Github.